mayfrost/guides/KERNEL.md

 ---

 ## MODULES
 This section is optional.
-It shows how to get individual modules and what you can do with them,, how to install news, update them and automatize the process.
+It shows how to get individual modules and what you can do with them, how to install news, update them and automatize the process.

 ### COMPILE A SINGLE MODULE
 * Only compile a module.